cloudlinux/user-docs-solo-cloudlinux/docs/introduction/README.md

 2. as a service provider you sell VPS servers and some of your customers require OS with extensive features for better security, support, and performance.

-In any case we provide you [professional support 24/7](https://cloudlinux.zendesk.com/) to resolve all issues you may have with distro.
+In any case we provide you [24/7 professional support](https://cloudlinux.zendesk.com/) to resolve any issues related to CloudLinux OS, its unique components and kernel.

 ### CloudLinux OS Solo features